elliotherriman/website/about.md

 - Writing on *Undiscovered*, a short film screened at SXSW, Palm Springs, Clermont-Ferrand, and TIFF, among others.

-- Finalist for Scout Film Festival's Emerging Storytellers program, in collaboration with Sara Litzenberger.
+- Awarded Scout Film Festival's Emerging Storytellers grant, in collaboration with Sara Litzenberger.

 - I don't have a third thing yet.

-- But hey, hit me up, maybe we can work something out.
+- But hey, hit me up!
+Maybe we can work something out.